person holding a greeting card in one hand and the HP app on their phone in the other

-principal product designer // experience strategy • AI experience design • design leadership • interaction design • visual design • prototyping • UX research
+lead product designer // experience strategy • AI experience design • design leadership • interaction design • visual design • prototyping • UX research

 business goal